-Georgian fashion dictated that women wore ‘big dresses’ accompanied by even bigger hair so with all that fabric and ‘high hair’ fashion it should come as no surprise that accidents happened.
-With that in mind we thought we would take a peek at the fires caused by the fashions of the day.
+Georgian fashion dictated that women wore ‘big dresses’ accompanied by the even bigger hair so with all that fabric and ‘high hair’ fashion it should come as no surprise that accidents happened.
+With that in mind, we thought we would take a peek at the fires caused by the fashions of the day.

 We had no idea that there were so many incidents reported in the newspapers about hair and fabric being set alight by the open fires and so many deaths resulting from these incidents, so here are just a few.